cqiann/AlphaFold-Tutorial/README.md

 AlphaFold is an AI system developed by Google DeepMind that predicts a protein's 3D structure from its amino acid sequence.

 # Running AlphaFold Simulations
 You can run AlphaFold in Midway3 or online using the AlphaFold Server.
 Running it in Midway3 would gives you more control over inputs and parameters.
-However, if Midway3 is too busy, we can run it on the AlphaFold server as well: https://alphafoldserver.com/welcome
+However, if Midway3 is too busy, we can run it on the [AlphaFold server](https://alphafoldserver.com/welcome) as well.

 Today, we'll be predicting the structure of a human hemoglobin.
 The sequence for hemoglobin is:
 ```